jimon/fgdesignpatterns21/markdown/05_builder_factory_proto.md

 	public int Level;

 	public Potion Clone() {
-		// Note, if Potion is struct than MemberwiseClone will be a boxing allocation return (Potion)MemberwiseClone();
+		// Note, if Potion is struct than MemberwiseClone will do a boxing allocation return (Potion)MemberwiseClone();
 	}
 }